abubakramjad/HealthCare.Gov-Webscraper/README.md

 In this example, we'd select 2 as our input because we want our searched service providers to be available from 9am to 5pm.

 ```
-What days would you like for service provider to be available on?
+What time would you like for service provider to be available on?
 Please enter:
-'1' for Weekdays
+'1' for before 9am
-'2' for Weekends
+'2' for 9am to 5pm
-'3' for Both Weekdays and Weekends
+'3' for after 5pm
 2
 ```
 Once the input has been entered to the above mentioned prompt, the scraping process will begin.
 Starting from page 10, all the way til page 40.